 Create Bacula file storage#

-To write Bacula backups you need to have Bacula storage.
-The Bacula storage is the destination place where backups are written.
+To store Bacula backups, you need a properly configured Bacula storage.
+This is the destination where all backup data is written.

 What is required?#